KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 Biometric verification UI, document OCR screens, MFA flows, CRM integration.

 Three flows.
-Eleven screens.
+Ten screens featured.
 One case, three perspectives.

 Flow 1: Client Onboarding Portal